ChrisWag91/PI-LCNC/README.md

     Make sure to choose **Use Gmoccapy Screen** in the tab Options This configuration will not start out of the Box, because it expects the parport hardware to be present.
-    It shoud run as as soon as the next step is done.
+    It should run as soon as the next step is done.

 3. Change the pinout according to the [example hal and ini file](https://github.com/ChrisWag91/PI-LCNC/tree/master/Linux%20CNC%20mod%20files) found in this repository.

-    I would advice to copy the files from this repo and change the machineparameters to fit your machine.
+    I would advise to copy the files from this repo and change the machine parameters to fit your machine.
     The files need to be named [Name of your machine].ini and [Name of your machine].hal.
-    Make sure to make a backup form the automatically generated Files, since you can copy the machine parameters from there into the new files.
+    Make sure to make a backup from the automatically generated Files, since you can copy the machine parameters from there into the new files.

 4. Launch Linux-CNC